jcaip/jcaip.github.io/_posts/2017-05-08-Artificial-Intelligence.md

 #### Determining a Heurestic
 Our heurestic is **consistent**
-Admissability
+Our heurestic is **admissable** if it never overpredicts the distance from

-How to generate heurestics
+One easy way to generate heurestics is to relax the constraints of a problem.

 #### A\* Search
 We can improve upon best first search by taking into account the cost used to get to a node as well as the predicted cost.
 We can model this with the function